 So long as he was seeking to feel good about himself through these external avenues, his self worth void will never be satiated.

 And this had been his struggle all along.
-He created a perception of himself as a “highly successful Muslim” that blinded him from personal defect, to truly see why was it he was truly struggling with unwanted sexual behaviours, with the following mindset:
+He created a perception of himself as a “highly successful Muslim” that blinded him from personal defect, to truly see why was it he was truly struggling with unwanted sexual behaviors, with the following mindset:

-I’m able to perform well in the other areas of my life, I’m able to achieve, why can’t I achieve in this area of getting rid of my unwanted sexual behaviours?
+I’m able to perform well in the other areas of my life, I’m able to achieve, why can’t I achieve in this area of getting rid of my unwanted sexual behaviors?
 Why am I struggling?
 I’ve been able to will my way through, and I’m unable to do that here.
 Because I am able in these areas and I’m unable to do that in this area, it seems to be that the problem does not have to do with me because my track record shows success.
 And if it’s not with me, I can put the blame on something else, something outside of me, outside of my responsibility, and that is my biologically, or how I’m chemically wired.

 In reality, this mindset had cost Amir $24,000.
 It potentially put his wife’s health in danger, it put his own self him danger and his family in danger.
 This has been the cost of him seeking to feel good about himself in an unhealthy way.